canac/portman/README.md

 ## Configuring portman

 portman has a few configuration parameters that can be tweaked.
 Run `portman config show` to locate the default config file location.
 Run `portman config edit` to open the configuration file with `$EDITOR`.
+You might want to copy the contents of the [`default_config.toml`](default_config.toml) file as a starting point and then make your desired changes.
 The config file location can also be changed by setting the `PORTMAN_CONFIG` environment variable.

 ```sh
 PORTMAN_CONFIG=~/portman.toml portman config show